Pfc. Kenneth E. Schoeberle

 been bombed by the Japanese.
 The tanks

 planes took off to intercept any Japanese planes.

-canceled and the planes landed and were lined up
+landed to be refueled and were lined up in a

 The members of A Company lived through the